-How to Care for Goodwill Thrift Suits & Menswear
+How to Care for Your Thrift Shop Suits & Other Menswear

 Buying men’s suits, & menswear at Goodwill stores and other thrift outlets is a great way to save money.
 Just as importantly, you can find high-quality garments that with proper care can last for years.
 High-quality second-hand suits can often provide many years of good service when properly maintained.
 Here are ten practical low-cost ways to care for Goodwill thrift suits and menswear.